 Despite being one of the most popular diets in recent years, intermittent fasting is still widely misunderstood.

-In fact, in some circles, intermittent fasting isn’t even considered a diet, as it doesn’t dictate what you should eat, but rather when you should eat
+In fact, intermittent fasting is different to most diets, as it doesn’t dictate what you should eat, but rather when you should eat.

-And even though (and perhaps because) it’s been promoted by a number of celebrities, including Jennifer Aniston, Elsa Pataky and Halle Berry, there are still many myths circulating about the diet online and in real life.
+But even though it’s become more accepted in recent years, and has been promoted by a number of celebrities, including Jennifer Aniston, Chris Hemsworth and Halle Berry, there are still many myths circulating about the diet.

-So, to help break them down and clarify if, how and when intermittent fasting actually works, we consulted Accredited Practising Dietitian Chloe McLeod for the low-down on everything you need to know by busting some of the most popular myths out there.
+So, to help break them down and clarify if, how and when intermittent fasting actually works, we consulted Accredited Practising Dietitian Chloe McLeod to bust some of the most popular myths out there.

 1. Intermittent Fasting Means You ‘Just Skip Breakfast’

 “This is a myth.
-Whilst most people will fast from 8pm to midday the following day, this isn’t a hard and fast rule,” McLeod explains.
+Whilst most people will fast from 8pm to midday the following day, this isn’t a hard and fast rule,” McLeod explains to marie claire.

 “I think this has been misconstrued due to so many people skipping breakfast and starting to eat at lunchtime as their means of fasting.
-Also on the 5:2, this is not about certain times in the day, and breakfast is commonly included.”
+Also on the 5:2 [intermittent fasting diet], this is not about certain times in the day, and breakfast is commonly included,” McLeod says.

 2. Breakfast Is The Most Important Meal Of The Day